gabrielsimoes/notes/talks/simple-made-easy.md

   - talks
 ---

-# Notes on "Simple Made Easy" by Rich Hickey

 - We should aim for simplicity because simplicity is a prerequisite for reliability.
 - Simple != Easy.
   - "Easy" means "to be at hand", "to be approachable".